1–2 spots available for Q2 · Claim yours

 Pros:

-• Same language as your React frontend; reduces context switching
+• Same language as your React frontend; less context switching

 • Massive hiring pool, easy to recruit from a frontend pipeline

-• Excellent for real-time, WebSocket, and streaming workloads
+• Strong fit for real-time, WebSocket, and streaming workloads

 • Strong async I/O story; high concurrency on modest hardware